Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Users.md

 - create their password, password reset question and answer.
 - if you want the user to be able to subscribe to items in the system as RSS feeds, you can check the "Enable RSS Feeds" checkbox (this will display a GUID token in the text-box)

+!!! info "System administrators and product roles"
+    Note: if a user is a System Administrator, that user will always have the 'Product Owner' role on all their assigned products, regardless of the chosen role.
+If they stop being a system admin, they will then revert back to their true role.
 When creating a new user, you can also set their role for products.
 A user can be assigned a role to multiple products at once, by checking the required checkboxes in the dropdown list of products.
 The same role will be applied across all products.

 !!! tip "Notifying Newly Created Users"